dfelinto/blender-manual/modeling/curves/editing.rst

 :guilabel:`Segment`
    This option is somewhat the opposite to the preceding one, as it will cut the curve, without removing any control points, by erasing one selected segment.
    This option always removes *only one segment* (the last "selected" one), even when several are in the selection.
-So to delete all segments in your selection, you'll have to repetitively use the same erase option…
+So to delete all segments in your selection, you'll have to repetitively use the same erase option...

 :guilabel:`All`
    As with meshes, this deletes everything in the object!